Big Ramsey degrees using parameter spaces: Applications

-Ma\v sulovi\'c in~\cite[Theorem 4.4]{masulovic2016pre} shows a way to represent all $S$-metric cases with finitely many distances (for every tight set $S$) as a partial order.
+Ma\v sulovi\'c in~\cite[Theorem 4.4]{masulovic2016pre} shows a way to represent $S$-metric spaces for every finite tight set $S$ by partial orders.
 Using this construction we obtain: \begin{corollary} Let $S$ be a finite tight set of non-negative reals.
 Then the Urysohn $S$-metric space has finite big Ramsey degrees. \end{corollary} We will show a special case of Corollary~\ref{cor:urysohn} where $S=\{0,1,\ldots, d\}$.
-For other tight sets we refer the reader to \cite[Theorem 4.4]{masulovic2016pre}. \begin{proof}[Proof (sketch)] Fix $d$ and $S=\{0,1,\ldots, d\}$.
-Construct an $S$-metric space $\str{M}_S$ as follows: \begin{enumerate} \item Vertices are chains of vertices of $\str{P}$ of length $d$. \item Given two chains $u_0\leq_\str{P} \cdots \leq_\str{P} u_{d-1}$ and $v_0\leq_\str{P} \cdots \leq_\str{P} v_{d-1}$ their distance is the minimal $\ell\in \{0,1,\ldots d\}$ such that for every $i\in \{0,1,\ldots d-i\}$ it holds that $u_i\leq_\str{P} v_{i+\ell}$ and $v_i\leq_\str{P} u_{i+\ell}$. \end{enumerate} Just as in the case of triangle-free graphs, triangle inequality follows from transitivity, one can embed the Urysohn $S$-metric space to $\str{M}_S$ using an on-line algorithm and hence Corollary~\ref{cor:urysohn} follows. \end{proof} Note that not all finite sets $S$ for which there exists a Urysohn $S$-metric space (these were characterised by Sauer~\cite{Sauer2013}) are tight and thus Corollary~\ref{cor:urysohn} is not a complete characterisation.
+For other tight sets, we refer the reader to \cite[Theorem 4.4]{masulovic2016pre}. \begin{proof}[sketch] Fix $d$ and $S=\{0,1,\ldots, d\}$.
+Construct an $S$-metric space $\str{M}_S$ as follows: \begin{enumerate} \item Vertices are chains of vertices of $\str{P}$ of length $d$. \item Given two chains $u_1<_\str{P} \cdots <_\str{P} u_{d}$ and $v_1<_\str{P} \cdots <_\str{P} v_{d}$ their distance is the minimal $\ell\in \{0,1,\ldots d\}$ such that for every $i\in \{1,\ldots d-\ell\}$ it holds that $u_i<_\str{P} v_{i+\ell}$ and $v_i<_\str{P} u_{i+\ell}$. \end{enumerate} Just as in the case of triangle-free graphs, triangle inequality follows from transitivity and one can embed the Urysohn $S$-metric space to $\str{M}_S$ using an on-line algorithm, hence Corollary~\ref{cor:urysohn} follows. \end{proof} Note that not all finite sets $S$ for which there exists a Urysohn $S$-metric space (these were characterised by Sauer~\cite{Sauer2013}) are tight and thus Corollary~\ref{cor:urysohn} is not a complete characterisation.